Georges Méliès

 Cléopâtre Cléopâtre (1899) Character: un profanateur de la tombe de Cléopâtre

+A lost film.
 A man digging inside an Egyptian tomb chops up a mummy, then resurrects the woman inside it.
+This film is presumably lost.

 Our Work is